 Here's the framework I walk my clients through when they're ready to implement.

-I review chatbot conversations with my clients during the first few weeks after launch.
-We look for questions it handles well, questions it struggles with, and opportunities to improve responses.
-Most businesses see a significant performance jump in the first month as we refine the training data based on real conversations.
+- 5Monitor and OptimizeReview chatbot conversations during the first few weeks after launch.
+Look for questions it handles well, questions it struggles with, and opportunities to improve responses.
+Most businesses see a significant performance jump in the first month as you refine the training data based on real conversations.
 After that initial optimization period, the chatbot mostly runs itself.

 What Are the Most Common Concerns About AI Chatbots?

-I've helped dozens of businesses implement AI chatbots.
+I implement AI chatbots for my clients regularly.
 The same objections come up almost every time.
 Here are my honest answers.

 The Competitive Reality of AI Chatbots